 In the Menu bar at the top of the screen, click and select .Click the menu button and select .Click the menu button and select .In the panel, go to the Firefox Updates section.

 Instead of downgrading to an older, insecure version of Firefox and changing your update settings, you should consider these alternatives:

 Install Firefox Extended Support Release.
-Firefox Extended Support Release (ESR) is an official version of Firefox developed for large organizations like universities and businesses.
-Firefox ESR does not come with the latest features but it has the latest security and stability fixes.
+Firefox Extended Support Release (ESR) is an official version of Firefox developed for large organizations such as universities and businesses.
+Firefox ESR does not come with the latest features, but it does have the latest security and stability fixes.
 For more information, see the article Switch to Firefox Extended Support Release (ESR) for personal use.

 Use the latest version of another browser.
-If the current Firefox version is not to your liking or just not working right now, there are alternative browsers that you can use to browse the web.
+If you are not satisfied with the current Firefox version or it simply is not working right now, there are alternative browsers that you can use to browse the web.